Hammock camping is now the latest trend under campers.

 A Waterproof Backpack is Essential to Keep Your Clothes and Sleeping Bag Dry

-It isn’t only the hammock that needs to be protected against the rain and weather.
+It isn’t only the best camping hammock that needs to be protected against the rain and weather.
 Your backpack should be protected as well.

 The last thing that you want is to sleep in wet clothes or in a wet sleeping bag because your backpack wasn’t waterproof.